Erdogan 'saddened' by Russian invasion, Ukraine urges Turkey to shut straits | Politics

 "Turkey supports Ukraine's battle to protect its territorial integrity," Erdogan said in remarks broadcast by Turkish TV.
 "We are sincerely saddened that Russia and Ukraine, both of whom we see as friendly countries and with whom we have close political, economic, and social relations, come face to face in this way."

+Ukraine's ambassador to Ankara, Vasyl Bodnar, told reporters that Zelenskiy had asked Erdogan for help during their call.
+The ambassador did not outline Kyiv's demands, but said "financial, humanitarian, and military" support was needed.
+Turkish Defence Minister Hulusi Akar later discussed the latest developments in Ukraine with his Ukrainian counterpart Oleksiy Reznikov, his ministry said.

-BOSPHORUS Earlier, Kyiv's ambassador to Ankara, Vasyl Bodnar, said NATO member Turkey should not remain impartial in the conflict, and he urged it to provide aid and to close the Bosphorus and Dardanelles straits to Russian ships.
+BOSPHORUS Earlier, Bodnar had urged NATO member Turkey to close the Bosphorus and Dardanelles straits to Russian ships.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)